Ali-Ali1/Most-Active-Cookie/README.md

 # Most-Active-Cookie
-A python program that read through a log file of cookies and returns the most active cookie for a given date
+process a csv file of cookie logs and return the most active cookie on a given date